Cover dance

-Cover dance (also known as dance cover) is the act of replicating a dance choreography, particularly from Japanese idol or Korean idol music acts and Vocaloid songs.
-Cover dances may be uploaded onto video-sharing services like YouTube and TikTok in which dancers reenact the choreography of a song or music video or perform an original choreography for an existing song.
+Cover dance (also known as dance cover) is the act of replicating a dance choreography, particularly from Japanese idol or Korean idol music acts.
+As a genre on video-sharing services, the cover dance genre first emerged in March 2007 on Niconico.
+It has since then spread to YouTube and TikTok, in which dancers reenact the choreography of a song or music video or perform an original choreography for an existing song.

 History

 Fans performing the "Hare Hare Yukai" dance at Anime Expo 2007.

 Cover dances first gained popularity online in Japan in March 2007, with many people posting videos of themselves performing the choreography for "Hare Hare Yukai" (colloquially referred to as the "Haruhi dance"), the ending theme song to the 2006 anime adaptation of The Melancholy of Haruhi Suzumiya.
 This later grew to include cover dances of Berryz Kobo and other Japanese idol singers and groups.
 Cover dance videos created through MikuMikuDance were also associated with the category.
 It became established as a genre known as odottemita (踊ってみた) on video-sharing websites, named after the search keyword on the video-sharing website Niconico.
 People who performed cover dances were known as odorite (踊り手).
 Notable odorite who later became idols themselves include Kozue Aikawa from Danceroid and Dempagumi.inc, Beckii Cruel, and Keekihime.